open-cogsci/osdoc/content/devices/05-triggers.md

 Recommendations
 ---------------

-Start your experiment with a 'zero' trigger to make sure all the pins are set to zero.
+- Start your experiment with a 'zero' trigger to make sure all the pins are set to zero.

+- It's recommended to use the Psycho back-end (using PsychoPy) instead of the legacy back-end (using PyGame) for your experiment.
+This is because PsychoPy takes the refresh rate of the monitor into account when returning time stamps, whereas PyGame does not.
+(PyGame does wait for the vertical refresh too, but this is not reflected in the time stamps.
+[Source][lvanderlinden]

+- Send the trigger code right after (instead of just before) the presentation of your stimulus (assuming that it's the stimulus onset you want to mark).
+By doing so you'll make sure that the time stamp is as accurately as possible and will not suffer from a small random jitter due to your monitor's refresh rate.
+[Source][lvanderlinden]

 Troubleshooting